Sherway Gardens: Expansions and renovations

+On November 2, 2023, an Eataly store opened that took over the former Forever 21 and The Pickle Barrel spaces.

+The mall has a seasonal farmers' market, located in the north parking lot, every Friday 8 a.m.-2 p.m..

+List of anchor stores

 Transportation access

 Sherway Gardens is the only major mall in Toronto not served by the Toronto subway.
 Kipling is the nearest subway station and can be reached by the 123 Sherway bus.
 Sherway is accessible by private automobile and local transit.
 Major roads in the area serving the mall include the Queen Elizabeth Way/Gardiner Expressway, The Queensway and Highway 427.
 The mall is surrounded by large surface parking lots with a ring road surrounding the mall.
 The Toronto Transit Commission and MiWay bus routes connect at special bus platforms located on either side of Sherway Gardens Road, southwest of the mall.

 Incidents

 On August 13, 2021, a fight between two groups in the mall escalated into shots being fired.
 In response, Sherway Gardens entered into lockdown.

-In media
+In pop culture

-Parts of the movies F/X (1986), Mean Girls and The Sentinel (2006) were filmed in Sherway Gardens.
+Parts of the movies F/X (1986), Mean Girls (2004), and The Sentinel (2006) were filmed in Sherway Gardens.
 In Mean Girls, Sherway Gardens stood in as Westfield Old Orchard (in the film mentioned as Old Orchard Mall), a large shopping centre in suburban Chicago where the film takes place.